gromacs/gromacs/docs/gmxapi/userguide/usage.rst

 Make sure to launch the script in an MPI environment with a sufficient number of ranks to allow one rank per simulation.

-.. todo:: update with :issue:`4422`

-For *gmxapi* 0.1, we recommend configuring the GROMACS build with ``GMX_THREAD_MPI=ON`` and allowing one rank per node in order to allow each simulation ensemble member to run on a separate node.

 .. seealso:: :ref:`parallelism`